idugalic/digital-restaurant/README.md

 **The messages are broadcast to all consumer groups.**

 We [configured our (micro)services](https://github.com/idugalic/digital-restaurant/blob/master/drestaurant-apps/drestaurant-microservices/drestaurant-microservices-command-customer/src/main/resources/application.yml) to use publish-subscribe model, by setting unique consumer group id for each (micro)service.

+#### Spring Cloud connector & command messages

+The [Spring Cloud connector](https://docs.axoniq.io/reference-guide/1.3-infrastructure-components/command-dispatching#spring-cloud-connector) setup uses the service registration and discovery mechanism described by Spring Cloud for distributing the command bus (`commands`).
+You are thus left free to choose which Spring Cloud implementation to use to distribute your commands.
+An example implementation is the Eureka Discovery/Eureka Server combination.

 #### 'Command' HTTP API